backdrop-contrib/fullcalendar_views/README.md

 Create a view with a supported date field type, select the "Fullcalendar NG" display type and configure.

+Important note: if it's a multi-value field, make sure that the "Display all values in the same row" setting under "Multiple field settings" is **not ckecked**.

 ### Install from GitHub

 To test the early dev version follow these steps: